Jean-cyberlab/Threat-Hunt-Ransomware/iocs/README.md

 # 🔴 Indicators of Compromise (IOCs)

-All IOCs identified during the Akira ransomware investigation of Ashford Sterling Recruitment.
+All IOCs identified during the Akira ransomware investigation.

 > ⚠️ **Warning:** Do not browse to any domains or IPs listed here.
 Do not upload hashes to public sandboxes without authorisation.